-19 A desk study was carried out to identify all hydrological crossing points within the footprint of the Proposed Scheme.
+- A desk study was carried out to identify all hydrological crossing points within the footprint of the Proposed Scheme.
 Construction methodologies which involved in-stream works, modifications to banks or significant disturbance were deemed to require habitat suitability assessments for nesting kingfisher Alcedo atthis.
-However, no instream works are proposed and the desk study identified no sites where water bodies may be subject to significant disturbance as a consequence of the Proposed Scheme.
-As such, kingfisher habitat suitability assessment surveys were not deemed necessary.
+Previous iterations of the Proposed Scheme identified three sites where water bodies may be subject to significant disturbance as a consequence of the Construction of the Proposed Scheme; CBC0809AR001 on the River Camac, CBC0809AR002 on the River Camac and CBC0809AR003 on the River Poddle. - 21 The suitability of water features and associated foraging, roosting, and nesting habitats, located within or directly adjacent to the Proposed Scheme, were assessed for kingfisher potential in October 2020.
+Where suitable habitat existed, surveys extended approximately 500m upstream and downstream of the proposed crossing point.